We Answer FAQs About Business Litigation in California

 Are There Alternatives to Business Litigation?

-There are methods for resolving business disputes that do not involve lawsuits or going to court.
-Depending on the circumstances, you may be able to resolve the issue through arbitration or mediation.
+There are methods for resolving business disputes that do not involve lawsuits.
+This can then keep you outside of the court.
+Depending on the circumstances, you may then be able to resolve the issue through arbitration or mediation.
 These private and less-expensive alternative dispute resolution methods are where a third party helps both sides resolve their differences.

 With arbitration, an arbitrator makes a decision to resolve the dispute after reviewing the available evidence and hearing both sides make their case.
 In some cases, arbitrators are former judges.
 Mediation is somewhat similar.
 With mediation, a neutral third party helps both sides come to a mutually agreeable resolution.